 Implications for aptX Adaptive

-In addition to aptX and aptX HD, upcoming devices will soon support Qualcomm’s latest aptX Adaptive codec.
-We can’t test that yet, but we can infer some implications based on these results and what we know about aptX Adaptive.
+Building on aptX and aptX HD, Qualcomm’s latest codec is aptX Adaptive, which continues the push for audio quality.
+We haven’t run comparable objective measurements on that yet, but we can infer some implications based on these results and what we know about aptX Adaptive.

-Essentially, the Adaptive codec will scale in quality between aptX Classic and HD, depending on the radio frequency environment and content playing.
-We have observed that the only difference between Classic and HD is the noise floor profile due to the sub-band bit-depth differences.
-Therefore aptX Adaptive will scale between these noise floors when adjusting its quality settings on the fly.
+Essentially, the Adaptive codec scales in quality between aptX Classic and HD, depending on the radio frequency environment and content playing.
+We have observed that the only difference between Classic and HD is the noise floor profile due to the sub-band bit-depth differences. aptX Adaptive is designed to scale between these quality settings on the fly.

 Overall, Qualcomm appears to have a solid Bluetooth audio codec in its aptX line-up.
-The claims of CD-like quality stand up to scrutiny, but true Hi-Res over Bluetooth remains a ways off.
-Meanwhile, the biggest benefit with the move to aptX HD turns out to be its high frequency fidelity, preserving those subtle shimmers and harmonics that serious music lovers hate to miss out on.
+The claims of CD-like quality stand up to basic scrutiny, but true Hi-Res over Bluetooth remains a ways off.
+Meanwhile, the biggest benefit with the move to aptX HD turns out to be its high-frequency fidelity, preserving those subtle shimmers and harmonics that serious music lovers hate to miss out on.